phillipclapham/neuroweaver/GCF.md

 - Creates deep, transferable understanding across domains
 - Generates custom techniques optimized for each unique situation

-What was once considered an unusual or even problematic way of thinking is increasingly revealed as an evolutionary advantage.
+What was once considered an unusual or even problematic way of thinking is increasingly revealed as a **potential** advantage.
 In an era where artificial intelligence can rapidly replicate procedural knowledge, the ability to think generatively - to synthesize novel solutions from fundamental principles - becomes increasingly valuable.

 ### Your Journey Into Generative Cognition